netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-azure-image-cni.md

-# Deploy Citrix ADC CPX as an Ingress device in an Azure Kubernetes Service cluster with advanced networking mode usingAzure repository images
+# Deploy Citrix ADC CPX as an Ingress device in an Azure Kubernetes Service cluster with advanced networking mode using Azure repository images

 This topic explains how to deploy Citrix ADC CPX as an ingress device in an [Azure Kubernetes Service (AKS)](https://azure.microsoft.com/en-in/services/kubernetes-service/) cluster with advanced networking mode (Azure CNI).